time-series-foundation-models/lag-llama/README.md

 ____

+* **Coming Next**: Fine-tuning scripts with examples on real-world datasets and best practices in using Lag-Llama!🚀

 <b>Updates</b>:

 * **17-Feb-2024**: We have released a new updated [Colab Demo](https://colab.research.google.com/drive/1XxrLW9VGPlZDw3efTvUi0hQimgJOwQG6?usp=sharing) for zero-shot forecasting that shows how one can load time series of different formats.